Kapiʻolani Park: Description

 Besides the Honolulu Zoo and the Waikiki Shell, the park includes tennis and basketball courts, soccer, baseball, lacrosse and rugby fields and an archery range.
 The park hosts many international lacrosse and rugby tournaments a year.
-Its bandstand serves as an entertainment venue.
-It is also a popular course for joggers who utilize its two-mile (3 km) circumference.
+The Waikiki Shell, with 2,400 seats and space for an additional 6,000 in lawn seating, serves as an entertainment venue.
+The park is also a popular course for joggers who utilize its two-mile (3 km) circumference.
 The park also serves as both the starting and finish lines of road races in Honolulu, including the Honolulu Marathon.

 Kapiʻolani park is also home to Honolulu Cricket Club, the only cricket club in the Hawaiian Islands.
 Founded in 1893, it is the oldest sporting club in the Pacific according to Guinness World Records.

 As Kapiʻolani Park continues south, it becomes Kapiʻolani Beach Park, adjacent to Kuhio Beach and Waikiki Beach.
 The park serves as a natural border between Waikiki and Diamond Head neighborhood.

-On April 17, 2024, a private plane made a emergency landing in the park after a engine failure.
+On April 17, 2024, a private plane made an emergency landing in the park after an engine failure.
 Nobody was hurt.